 Are you there, God?
 It's us.
 We offer you the wrath of our fear!
 Behold!

 (God sighs, rolls his eyes)

 What's the worst thing that can happen?
 Well.
 Scrap that if you live in Kansas.
 Or in Washington, where bears eat kitten shishkabobs on your back deck.
-We're politically terrified.
+You’re politically terrified.
 Culturally terrified.
 Spiritually terrified.
-And we wonder if we are appropriately terrified, browsing for intriguing new terrors as though our due diligence alone might spare us.
+And you wonder if you are appropriately terrified, browsing for intriguing new terrors as though your due diligence alone might spare you.

 Of all our kinks, fear of change is the most potent.
 Fear of The Different, most often masked as conviction and indignance, makes us feel powerful.
 It lends the illusion of control.
 It prevents our world view from maturing.
 It is addictive justification.
 It makes every emotion stand on end.